-I'm interested in understanding how animal biodiversity is generated, and how life has evolved along time.
-During my research career, I studied several evolutionary transitions that led to major developmental changes and had huge impact in past and present biodiversity.
-From researching during my PhD on the origin of insect metamorphosis, to subsequently investigating the evolution of chelicerates and animals through a molecular palaeobiological approach, my research incorporates a synoptic science where the evolutionary history of molecules and fossils are merged to understand and reliably assess evolution.
+I'm interested in arthropod phylogenomics, particularly in investigating the evolution of chelicerates through a molecular palaeobiological approach.
+My research incorporates a synoptic science where the evolutionary history of molecules and fossils are merged to understand and reliably assess evolution.

 My personal webpage can be accessed here.

 I am interested in arthropod comparative genomics, particularly in understanding gene repertoire evolution across arthropods and interrogate how gene duplication can play a key role in the evolution of novel traits and convergent evolution.

 I am interested in the interface between genomics, transcriptomics, molecular evolution and diversification dynamics.
 My project aims at exploring how we can incorporate genomic and gene expression data into phylogenetic modeling to further understand major evolutionary transitions.

 I am interested in understanding how life became successful in extreme habitats.
 My research focuses on understanding the evolution of subterranean fauna.
 My PhD project aims at ellucidating the genomic basis of adaptation to caves in subterranean beetles through a phylogenomics and comparative genomics approach.

 I am interested in understanding how arthropods reshaped their genomes to conquer terrestrial environments.
 Through a phylogenomics and comparative genomics approach informed by genomics, transcriptomics and protein engineering, I will explore the evolution of the genes that facilitated adaptation to life on land.